MareBear28/My-Date/README.md

 # My-Date 🗓️
 Using Julian and Gregorian Dates, MyDate class helps with sorting based on dates.
+In this example, myDate is used to help sort a list of students.
+From a list of students, we can sort a list based on:
+- Name
+- Student ID
+- Grade
+- Birthday
+- Home Town

 ## About My-Date Class 💡
 When creating a myDate object, there are 2 constructors that can be used: